Gabrielle-George/Gabrielle-George.github.io/index.md

 *UVC metadata buffers*

-Configuring streaming on V4L2 involves (at a high level) requesting the driver to allocate memory for the device-provided data to be stored.
+Configuring streaming on V4L2 involves (at a high level) instructing the driver to allocate memory for the device-provided data to be stored.
 In the case of a normal video node, this is image data.
 The amount of data can get very large- the amount of space it takes to hold one height x width amount of pixel data!
 Memory management, therefore, is no trivial task: copying that much information from the device to the application can add overhead in a scenario where time is valuable.
-V4L2 handles this by providing userspace-accessible pointers to data buffers that get filled by the device.
-When the device fills up a buffer with data, the video node indicates a buffer is ready and users will be able to access the pointers.
+V4L2 handles this by providing userspace access to data buffers that get filled by the device.
+When the device fills up a buffer with data, the video node indicates a buffer is ready and users will be able to access the data.

 This is done through a series of system calls performed on the video node.